 “I was one of a handful of female students at the beginning of my year, and by the end of the first semester, I was the only female student left,” Leslie recalled.
 “When I started interviewing for my summer internship, the only women I spoke to throughout the interview process were at an all-female startup and at Lever.”
 Leslie ended up taking an internship at Lever, where diversity and inclusion are a big part of the company culture.

 Leslie went on, “Even though I was no stranger to being the only woman in a room, the level of sexism, discrimination, and unprofessionalism I experienced during my interviews shocked me.
 It didn't feel great, and it's not easy to discuss those sorts of issues with male classmates.”

-Leslie noted that the whole team at Product College is adept at helping students achieve their career goals.
-“At Make School we had a demo night in the winter and another in the spring where industry people came to see our projects.
+Leslie noted that the whole team at Make School is adept at helping students achieve their career goals.
+“We had a demo night in the winter and another in the spring where industry people came to see our projects.
 Make School got us well prepared with pitches and workshops on resumes, interview prep, whiteboarding, and all sorts of classes on how to get a job.”